High Quality Low Beam Distribution

 To simplify the case study, we focus on the vertical axis beam intensity spread.
 The target here is to learn how vertical angle beam intensity gradients behave on ground illumination.
-Below is chart for sample 1~3 vertical axis measured numbers.
+Below is the chart for sample 1~3 vertical axis measured numbers.

-To visualize the above tables, below is the vertical angle vs the measured candela reading of the 3 sample projector-beam patterns.
+To visualize the above tables below is the vertical angle vs the measured candela reading of the 3 sample projector-beam patterns.
 Samples 1 and 2 share the same gradient curve except for the physical foreground limiter cut off of the lower angle beam than -7 degree.

 What we visually can learn from this chart is that samples 1 and 2 have more common liner curves, a small hump at -7 degree point.
 Contrast to samples 1 and 2, Sample 3 carries much more like an exponential logarithmic curve.

 Based on the projector height being 0.7m from the ground, each angle of correspondence will look like the below chart.
 Hypotenuse distance to the corresponding ground landing point of each vertical angle can be calculated by 0.7/-1 x sinθ.
 With distance given now, we can obtain the ground illumination level defined by lux by Cd/m²

 Ground lux spread over vertical angle corresponding distance